Best Home Gym Under $500: 5 Builds + What to Skip (2026)

 Not sure where to spend?
 Use our Home Gym Cost Calculator → — get a personalized equipment list for your space, budget, and goals in 30 seconds.

-With $500, you can build a surprisingly capable gym—but the "best" setup depends entirely on your goals.
-A powerlifter needs a rack and barbell.
-A bodybuilder needs dumbbells and a bench.
-A CrossFitter needs kettlebells and conditioning tools.
-Here are five distinct paths to fitness for the same budget.
+With $500 you can build a surprisingly capable gym — but the "best" setup depends on your goals.
+A powerlifter needs a rack and barbell; a bodybuilder needs dumbbells and a bench; a CrossFitter needs kettlebells and conditioning tools.
+Below is the short answer, the all-in-one-machine question everyone asks, and five distinct paths for the same budget.

 Five different gym setups